Annotation Processor

 • Lower memory usage – No reflection metadata retained in memory

-• GraalVM native-image friendly – Generated code uses direct new calls instead of reflection, reducing the need for reflection configuration
+• GraalVM native-image friendly – Generated code uses direct new calls and cached field accessors instead of reflection, reducing the need for reflection configuration

-• Zero behavior change – Existing users are unaffected; the processor is fully optional
+• Zero behavior change – Existing commands are unaffected; the processor is fully optional

 Installation

-Add aesh-processor as a provided dependency.
+Add aesh-processor as a build-time dependency.
 The Java compiler will automatically discover and run the processor during compilation.

 Maven